bup/bup/Documentation/bup-fuse.1.md

 # NAME

-bup fuse - mount a bup repository as a filesystem
+bup-fuse - mount a bup repository as a filesystem

 # SYNOPSIS